resurrexi/pursuitofzen/posts/ant-design-select-for-mobile.md

 > After wrapped by `Form.Item` with `name` property, `value`(or other property defined by `valuePropName`) `onChange`(or other property defined by trigger) props will be added to form controls...

-Without this injection of the prop to the child, my `SearchableSelect` would probably have to be a big more complex.
+Without this injection of the prop to the child, my `SearchableSelect` would probably have to be a bit more complex - I actually created this as a take-home interview assignment for a React candidate and her solution was to create 2 separate components.
 Replacing the `Select` component with my custom `SearchableSelect` component in the form gets what I need to create a better user experience on mobile.

 <figure>
 <img src="https://i.imgur.com/7xDvwsl.gif" alt="select-modified" class="block mx-auto">